cvius/all-of-artist-x/README.md

 ### ☰ Playlist

-Allows you to customize how tracks will appear at your playlist.
+Allows you to customize the creation of your favorite artist's playlist.

 - **Sort order:** Determines the order of how tracks will be sorted inside the playlist.
 [Default: **Newest to oldest**]
 - **Limit per playlist:** Determines how many tracks each artist's playlist will have.
 It will automatically create another playlist when it hits the limit.
 [Default: **10,000**]